-As of June 30, 2021, the amended and restated certificate of incorporation authorizes the Company to issue 290 million shares of common stock and 10 million shares of preferred stock.
+As of March 31, 2022, the amended and restated certificate of incorporation authorizes the Company to issue 290 million shares of common stock and 10 million shares of preferred stock.

 Each share of common stock is entitled to one vote.
 Common stockholders are entitled to dividends if and when declared by the board of directors.
-As of June 30, 2021, no dividends on common stock had been declared.
+As of March 31, 2022, no dividends on common stock had been declared.

-In March 2020, the Company entered into an open market sales agreement (the "Sales Agreement") with Jefferies LLC ("Jefferies") to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$50.0 million through an at-the-market equity offering program under which Jefferies will act as its sales agent.
-The issuance and sale of shares of common stock by the Company pursuant to the Sales Agreement are deemed an "at-the-market" offering under the Securities Act of 1933, as amended.
-Jefferies is entitled to compensation for its services equal to up to 3.0% of the gross proceeds of any shares of common stock sold through Jefferies under the Sales Agreement.
-During the six months ended June 30, 2021, the Company sold 4,264,865 shares under its at-the-market offering program resulting in net proceeds of \$11.8 million.
-As of June 30, 2021, \$36.6 million remained available for sale under the Sales Agreement.
+In March 2020, the Company entered into an open market sale agreement (the "2020 Sales Agreement") with Jefferies LLC ("Jefferies") to sell shares of the Company's common stock, from time-to-time, with aggregate gross sales proceeds of up to \$50,000,000, through an at-the-market equity offering program under which Jefferies will act as its sales agent.
+In November 2021, the Company entered into another Sale Agreement ("2021 Sales Agreement") with Jefferies to sell shares of our common stock from time-to-time, with aggregate gross sales proceeds of up to \$40,000,000.
+The issuance and sale of shares of common stock by the Company pursuant to the Sales Agreements are deemed an "at-the-market" offering under the Securities Act of 1933, as amended.
+Jefferies is entitled to compensation for its services equal to up to 3.0% of the gross proceeds of any shares of common stock sold through Jefferies under the Sales Agreements.

+During the quarter ended March 31, 2022, the Company did not sell any shares of common stock under it's at-the-market offering program.
+As of March 31, 2022, the Company had sold 6,920,339 shares of common stock for gross proceeds of \$31.1 million under the 2020 Sales Agreement and \$18.9 million and \$40.0 million remained for sale under the 2020 Sales Agreement and 2021 Sales Agreement, respectively.